sayantangkhan/movie-plot-nlp-project/README.md

 ### Scraping IMDB <a name="imdb-scraping"></a>

 The first approach was to scrape IMDB user submitted summaries for short (and hopefully vague) summaries that could serve as a proxy for search queries users would make when searching for the corresponding movie.

-TODO: Whoever did the scraping should fill in some details of how the scraping was done, or link to the annotated notebook that did scraping.
+Our process was as follows:

+First, any movie on IMDB is given a distinct IMDB ID that serves as an identifier.
+Conveniently, any link pertaining to a particular movie is in one-to-one correspondence with its unique IMDB identifier.
+So, user generated summaries were always on the same URL---the only change was the IMDB ID.

+Then, we utilized the requests module in concert with BeautifulSoup in order to scrape the user generated data from IMDB.
+We implemented the time module to add delay in each iteration of the for-loop so we would not overburden IMDB's servers.

+Due to the lengthy run time and other unknowns (internet cutting off, laptop rebooting, etc.), we had the scraper save its output periodically to Google Drive.
+When a crash occured, we rebooted the program at the last iteration and continued from there.
+Once all data had been scraped, we concatenated the CSV files and added them to the existing data as a new column.
+This whole process was for the first user generated summary; later on, we repeated this process for the second user generated summary (when available) as well.

 ### Generating data using T5 <a name="summary-generation"></a>